freedomofpress/securedrop/docs/install.md

 You'll be asked to "enter file in which to save the key."
 Here you can just keep the default, so type enter.
 Choose a strong passphrase to protect the SSH private key.

+You should save this passphrase in your KeePassX password manager.
+You can also generate the passphrase using KeePassX as well.

 Once the key has finished generating, you need to copy the public key to both servers.
 Use `ssh-copy-id` to copy the public key to each server in turn.
 Use the user name and password that you set up during Ubuntu installation.

     $ ssh-copy-id <username>@<App IP address>